CoreMedia/feedback-hub-adapter-tutorial/README.md

 CoreMedia.
 Whatever your experience level with CoreMedia is, we've got something for you.

-Each project in our Labs platform is an extra feature to be used with CoreMedia, including extensions, tools and 3rd party integrations.
-We provide some test data and explanatory videos for non-customers and for insiders there is open-source code and instructions on integrating the feature into your CoreMedia workspace.
+Each project on the Labs platform is an extra feature to be used with CoreMedia, including extensions, tools and 3rd party integrations.
+CoreMedia provides some test data and explanatory videos for non-customers and for insiders there is open-source code and instructions on integrating the feature into your CoreMedia workspace.

-The code we provide is meant to be example code, illustrating a set of features that could be used to enhance your CoreMedia experience.
+The provided code is meant to be example code, illustrating a set of features that could be used to enhance your CoreMedia experience.
 We'd love to hear your feedback on use-cases and further developments!
 If you're having problems with our code, please refer to our issues section.
 If you already have a solution to